Hoopoe: In folklore, myth and religion

 Hoopoes were thought of as thieves across much of Europe, and harbingers of war in Scandinavia.
 In Estonian tradition, hoopoes are strongly connected with death and the underworld; their song is believed to foreshadow death for many people or cattle.
 In medieval ritual magic, the hoopoe was thought to be an evil bird.
 The Munich Manual of Demonic Magic, a collection of magical spells compiled in Germany frequently requires the sacrifice of a hoopoe to summon demons and perform other magical intentions.

 Tereus, transformed into the hoopoe, is the king of the birds in the Ancient Greek comedy The Birds by Aristophanes.
 In Ovid's Metamorphoses, book 6, King Tereus of Thrace rapes Philomela, his wife Procne's sister, and cuts out her tongue.
 In revenge, Procne kills their son Itys and serves him as a stew to his father.
 When Tereus sees the boy's head, which is served on a platter, he grabs a sword but just as he attempts to kill the sisters, they are turned into birds—Procne into a swallow and Philomela into a nightingale.
 Tereus himself is turned into an epops (6.674), translated as lapwing by Dryden and lappewincke (lappewinge) by John Gower in his Confessio Amantis, or hoopoe in A.S.
 Kline's translation.
 The bird's crest indicates his royal status, and his long, sharp beak is a symbol of his violent nature.
 English translators and poets probably had the northern lapwing in mind, considering its crest.

 As emblem

-The hoopoe was chosen as the national bird of Israel in May 2008 in conjunction with the country's 60th anniversary, following a national survey of 155,000 citizens, outpolling the white-spectacled bulbul.
+The Eurasian hoopoe was chosen as the national bird of Israel in May 2008 in conjunction with the country's 60th anniversary, following a national survey of 155,000 citizens, outpolling the white-spectacled bulbul.
 The hoopoe appears on the logo of the University of Johannesburg and is the official mascot of the university's sports teams.
-The municipalities of Armstedt and Brechten, Germany, have a hoopoe in their coats of arms.
+The municipalities of Armstedt and Brechten, have a hoopoe in their coats of arms, as does Mārupe Municipality since 2021.